About Fetal Alcohol Spectrum Disorder

 Individuals with FASD may require extensive support and services related to health, mental health, social services, education and training, justice, addictions, and family supports throughout their lives.

-The affects of FASD may become more pronounced in an individual’s life into adulthood.
+People with FASD are resilient and have many strengths.
+The effects of FASD may become more pronounced in an individual’s life into adulthood.
 There may be an increase in obstacles that creates difficulties from holding a steady job to drug and alcohol abuse through to crime and homelessness.

 Why is identifying FASD so important?